habuka036/wakame-vdc-wiki/en/features/security-groups.md

 #### Rules

 By default all incoming traffic to instances is blocked.
-Security Group rules allow you to open specific tcp ports, udp ports, or icmp traffic.
+Security Group rules allow you to open specific TCP ports, UDP ports, or ICMP traffic.

-The following image shows an example of a security group that opens tcp port 22 with 3 vnics in it.
+The following image shows an example of a security group that opens TCP port 22 with 3 vnics in it.

 [[security-groups-images/rules.png]]